 When to go: Since southern Vietnam’s average temperatures are largely the same year-round, visitors can only optimize their dates by planning to arrive in the dry season.
 The cooler, drier months of December and January are very popular months for visiting southern Vietnam.
 When visiting southern Vietnam, many tourists start their journey from Ho Chi Minh City and branch out from there.
 If you’re visiting Ho Chi Minh City or just passing through, be sure to read our Ho Chi Minh City travel guide.

-Also, most tourists visiting southern Vietnam spend time at one of southern Vietnam’s beautiful beaches [insert link to other article when we have it], such as the beaches of Phu Quoc island, Mui Ne, and Nha Trang.
+Also, most tourists visiting southern Vietnam spend time at one of southern Vietnam’s beautiful beaches, such as the beaches of Phu Quoc island, Mui Ne, and Nha Trang.
 So, when deciding the best dates for your visit to southern Vietnam, consider coming during the months with the best beach weather!

-December and January are not only popular months to visit southern Vietnam because of the dry and cool weather.
-December and January are also popular months to visit because they are not in the typhoon season.
+December and January are not only popular months to visit southern Vietnam because of the dry and cool weather but are also popular because they are not in the typhoon season.
 If you’re traveling by ferry, you won’t run the risk of having your plans delayed due to intense storms if you visit during December and January.
 Additionally, the water will be clearer during the dry season, as there will be less runoff from rainstorms over the mainland.

 Anything else to keep in mind?

-Also, many travelers visit northern Vietnam, central Vietnam, and southern Vietnam over just several days or weeks.
-It’s therefore impossible for many travelers to visit each region of Vietnam during each region’s best months on their short trips.
+Many travelers visit northern Vietnam, central Vietnam, and southern Vietnam over just several days or weeks, making it nearly impossible to visit each region of Vietnam during its best months.
 Again, don’t worry if your dates do not line up with the suggested months!
 Regardless of your travel months, you’ll have a fantastic experience in Vietnam.

 We’ll see you soon in beautiful Vietnam